Adityacheeze/devTinder-backend/ReadMe.md

   - JS object vs JSON object
   - Add express.json middleware
   - Make /signup API dynamic to recieve data from end user and store it in DB
-  - Make get /user API to get a user based on email ID from DB
+  - Make GET /user API to get a user based on email ID from DB
-  - Make /feed API to get all users in the DB
+  - Make GET /feed API to get all users in the DB
-  - Make delete /user API to delete a user from DB
+  - Make DELETE /user API to delete a user from DB
-  - Make patch /user API to update a user in DB
+  - Make PATCH /user API to update a user in DB

 # Node 8
   - Added Schema Level Validations